 Our BA equipment and service are sold in highly competitive markets.
 Some of our competitors are larger, more diversified corporations and have greater financial, marketing, production, and research and development resources.
 As a result, they may be better able to withstand pricing pressures and the effects of periodic economic downturns or may offer a broader product line to customers.
-Our operations and financial performance will be negatively impacted if our competitors:
+Our business and results of operations may be materially adversely affected if our competitors:

-- develop service that is superior to our service; - develop service that is priced more competitively than our service;
+- develop equipment or service that is superior to our equipment and service; - develop equipment or service that is priced more competitively than our equipment and service;

-- develop methods of more efficiently and effectively providing products and services; or - adapt more quickly than we do to new technologies or evolving customer requirements.
+- develop methods of more efficiently and effectively providing equipment and services; or - adapt more quickly than we do to new technologies or evolving customer requirements.

 We believe that the principal points of competition in our BA segment are technological capabilities, price, customer service, product development, conformity to customer specifications, quality of support after the sale and timeliness of delivery and installation.
 Maintaining and improving our competitive position will require continued investment in technology, manufacturing, engineering, quality standards, marketing and customer service and support.
 If we do not maintain sufficient resources to make these investments or are not successful in maintaining our competitive position, our operations and financial performance will suffer.
 In addition, competition may subject us to downward pricing pressures.
-Pricing at too high a level could adversely affect our ability to gain new customers and retain current customers, while increased competition could force us to lower our prices or lose market share and could adversely affect growth prospects and profitability.
+Pricing at too high a level could adversely affect our ability to gain new customers and retain current customers, while increased competition could force us to lower our prices or lose market position and could adversely affect growth prospects and profitability.
 We may not have the financial resources, technical expertise or support capabilities to continue to compete successfully.
-A failure to respond to established and new competitors could have a material adverse impact on our business and results of operations.
+A failure to respond to established and new competitors may have a material adverse impact on our business and results of operations.
+A competitor is developing a North American air-to-ground 4G network that may become available in 2018 using the same unlicensed spectrum that we are using for ATG-NG, and other competitors could enter this business using the same or other spectrum.